AdobeDocs/workfront.en/help/quicksilver/documents/workfront-and-experience-manager-integrations/legacy-enhanced-connector-migration/uninstall-legacy-connector.md

 ### Adobe Experience Manager as a Cloud Service

-For Adobe Experience Manager as a Cloud Service, you can remove the dependencies for the connector from the project’s pom.files.
+For Adobe Experience Manager as a Cloud Service, you can remove the dependencies for the connector from the project's pom.files.

 ## Firewall and Dispatcher

-Don’t forget to remove your whitelisted Workfront URLs if communication is not needed anymore.
+Don't forget to remove your whitelisted Workfront URLs if communication is not needed anymore.
 Also, the connector uses the headers apiKey and username which was set to the dispatcher.
 These can be removed as well.